durmishib/Electronic-Healthcare-Record-System/README.md

 2. **`UseCaseDiagram.png`**:
    -A visual representation of the use cases in a diagrammatic form.
 This diagram illustrates the relationships between the actors and the use cases, providing a quick overview of the entire system's functionality.

+### 4. week 5 - Activity Diagrams for EHR System Use Cases

+**Description:**

+The **week5** folder contains a set of activity diagrams created to visually represent the processes involved in each use case of the Electronic Healthcare Record (EHR) system.
+These diagrams are crucial for understanding the dynamic aspects of the use cases and provide a clear visual flow of the activities within each use case.
+The diagrams detail the step-by-step flow of operations, decisions, and activities that occur when the use case is executed.

+**Content:**
+ -Activity Diagrams.